dynamic/silverstripe-salsify/README.md

 If the mapping is specified as an image and it is not a valid image extension, salsify will be used to try and convert the file into a png.

-###### Image Resizing
+###### Image Transformation
-To cut down on 500 errors caused by trying to resize images when visiting a page images can be resized when created.
+To cut down on 500 errors caused by trying to resize images when visiting a page images can be transformed by salsify.
-The resized images will not replace what comes from salsify, but uses the built in SilverStripe image resize methods.

-The supported manipulations are:
- - `Resample`
- - `StripThumbnail` or `StripThumb`
- - `CMSThumbnail` or `CMSThumb`
- - `Thumbnail` or `Thumb`
- - `Pad`
- - `Fill`

-`Thumbnail`, `Pad`, and `Fill` require a width to generate re-sampled images.
-Height can also be specified for these, but will default to the width.
-If no type is specified it will default to `Fill`.
+When an image transformation is updated in the config it will also re-download the image with the new transformations.

 ```yaml
 Dynamic\Salsify\Model\Mapper.example: